 Contributed by Corinne Vail of Reflections in Route

 Christmas is such a magical and romantic time of year, and what better place to enjoy magic and romance than the Musée des Arts Forains.
 A perfect place to escape the bitter cold for a few hours where you can experience the glorious carnivals of yesteryear.
 Located in the Bercy pavilions, the old warehouses host old carousels, midway games, bicycle rides, and amusements from a by-gone era.
 What’s so wonderful about it is that you get to play the games, ride the rides, and immerse yourself in the past.
 The colors are all deep red and gold, and the artistry is ornate and whimsical.
 It feels like Christmas should feel, surprising and fun.
-Afterwards, enjoy some Christmas shopping, hot spiced wine, and delectable holiday treats at the nearby Bercy Village Christmas Market.
+Afterward, enjoy some Christmas shopping, hot spiced wine, and delectable holiday treats at the nearby Bercy Village Christmas Market.

 Contributed byWorld in Paris